hpe-dev-incubator/hpe-dev-portal/content/blog/example-of-mapreduce-with-ezmeral-data-fabric-mapr-database-binary-table.md

 For example, there may be comment type, promotion type, friend-request type, etc. in this table.
 Then the app will count how many rows of comment type, promotion typee, friend-request type are there.

-#### How to Run it On Ezmeral Data Fabric
+#### How to run it on HPE Ezmeral Data Fabric

-You can run the MapReduction application on your one-node cluster of Ezmeral Data Fabric Development Environment, then.
+When ready, you can run the MapReduce application on your one-node cluster of the Development Environment for HPE Ezmeral Data Fabric.
-Refer to the following command:
+Refer to the following commands:

-First, we need to create a new table(target table) for storing the counter number:
+First, use this command to create a new table for storing the counter number:

 ```bash
 create '/testbinarytable1volume/summary','metrics'